-There are few meals more comforting than old-fashioned home-roast chicken stuffing and roast potatoes.
-This recipe shows you how to make good stock for homemade gravy and the finished result will sit perfectly on the plate alongside Ballymaloe Cranberry Sauce, which is made using whole berries and 100% natural ingredients.
+There are few meals more comforting than an old-fashioned home-roast chicken with stuffing and crispy roast potatoes.
+This recipe shows you how to make good stock for a delicious homemade gravy and the finished result will sit perfectly on the plate alongside Ballymaloe Cranberry Sauce, which is made using whole berries and 100% natural ingredients.

 - 1 free-range chicken

 - Potatoes (washed and peeled)